Opposition grows to Dell's landmark $24.4 billion buyout

 A BATTLE LOOMS

-Michael Dell struck a deal early this week to take Dell private, partnering with Silver Lake and Microsoft Corp.
+Michael Dell struck a deal early this week to take Dell private, partnering with Silver Lake and Microsoft Corp (MSFT.O).
 The aim is to facilitate Dell's difficult transition from a commodity maker of computers into a provider of services to enterprises as a private company, away from Wall Street's scrutiny.

 Several other sources close to the Michael Dell-Silver Lake consortium told Reuters on Friday that the buyers did not intend to raise their $13.65 offer price in spite of Southeastern's objections.